Skip to main content

 Central Apneas (CA)

 Your brain temporarily stops sending the signal to breathe.
 These are not caused by airway obstruction, so increasing CPAP pressure won't help (and may worsen them).
 Central apneas can be related to sleep stage, medications, altitude, or sleep position.
+For a deeper look at how these two event types differ and what each means for treatment, see our guide to central vs obstructive apnea.

 Hypopneas (H)

-Partial airflow reduction — your breathing becomes shallow but doesn't stop completely.
+Partial airflow reduction.
+Your breathing becomes shallow but doesn't stop completely.
 These are the most common events for most CPAP users.

 RERAs (Respiratory Effort-Related Arousals)